-Accessing reliable and accurate information on home alcohol detox can be confusing and time consuming.
-Triage Advisors are here to help you make fully informed and accurate decisions.
-Call 0845 370 0203.
+Accessing reliable and accurate information on home detox after alcohol abuse can be confusing and time consuming.
+Triage’s advisors are here to help you make fully informed and accurate decisions.
+Call 0845 370 0203* for more information.

-The Home Alcohol Detox is usually completed within 7 days.
-In the case of medication for alcohol detox home, the usual first choice of medication is chlordiazepoxide (Librium) or diazepam (Valium).
+The home detox is usually completed within 7 days.
+In the case of medication for alcohol detox at home, the usual first choice of medication is chlordiazepoxide (Librium) or diazepam (Valium).
 The patient and carer will be visited on a daily basis for the first seven days by a specialist nurse.
-During the first visit, the assessment is completed, and a full explanation of how and when to take the medication during the alcohol detox home is provided to both patient and carer.
+The assessment is completed during the first visit, and a full explanation of how and when to take the medication during the home detox is provided to both patient and carer.

 Detox for alcohol misuse involves the prescription of medication to replace the effect of alcohol on the brain or body.
-The medication prescribed is sedative medication, although this does not mean the patient is sent to sleep.
-During a detox from alcohol at home, patients are generally awake albeit slightly drowsy.
+The medication prescribed is sedative, although this does not mean the patient is sent to sleep.
+While detoxing from alcohol at home, patients are generally awake, albeit slightly drowsy.
 Other medication is also prescribed during detox to control alcohol withdrawal symptoms as they occur, to help with sleep and to replace vitamin deficiencies which have built up over the years of drinking.
 Explanation is also provided as to what to expect during the detoxification, any warning signs of complications to look out for and what actions to take if complications seem to be occurring.

-Detox from alcohol at home is not a cure for alcoholism.
+Detoxing from alcohol at home is not a cure for alcoholism.
 Detox merely allows a person with an alcohol problem to cease alcohol use safely and comfortably.
 After completion of a detox from alcohol at home, the person must start to learn the skills to avoid relapse to alcohol use.
 Learning these skills involves psychological treatment, which can be delivered either as an inpatient (rehab) or as an outpatient (counselling).
-Essentially, detox is about stopping alcohol use and alcohol rehab or alcohol counselling is all about ´staying stopped´.
+Essentially, detox is about stopping alcohol use and alcohol rehab or alcohol counselling is all about ‘staying stopped’.

 The attendance of local Alcoholics Anonymous meetings is also advisable, and details of the nearest alcohol help meetings are provided.
 In some circumstances, additional help to prevent alcohol relapse can be provided by the prescription of specialist medications; these options will be explained by the alcohol detox nurse and for those who wish to receive such medication, a specialist alcohol doctor or nursing appointment is arranged.